samdevo/solana-dev-env/README.md

 # solana-dev-env

-Setting up a Solana development environment isn't particularly straightforward, and maintaining it over time isn't something I particularly want to do.
-I'd far rather have an dev environment that doesn't require me spending a ton of time to keep it running
+Setting up a Solana development environment isn't particularly straightforward, and maintaining it over time on multiple laptops isn't something I particularly want to do.
+I'd far rather have an dev environment that builds automatically and doesn't require me spending a ton of time to keep it running

 ## gitpod environment